crossplane-contrib/provider-aws/CODE_GENERATION.md

 ```

 When you re-run the generation with this configuration, existing files won't be
 deleted.
-So you may want to delete everything in `apis/<serviceid>/v1alpha1` except
+So you may want to delete everything in `apis/<serviceid>/v1alpha1` and `pkg/controller/<serviceid>` except
-`generator-config.yaml` and then re-run the command.
+`generator-config.yaml` and  .... and then re-run the command.

 If this step fails for some reason, please raise an issue in [ACK](https://github.com/aws/aws-controllers-k8s/)
 and mention that you're using Crossplane pipeline.